Hamburg

 Prof. Thomas Eger is emeritus professor of the University of Hamburg.
 He studied economics in Marburg and Zagreb and received his doctorate at the University of Paderborn.
 He completed his habilitation “An economic analysis of long-term contracts” at the University of Kassel.
 After becoming associate professor in Kassel he has been professor at the University of Hamburg and director of the Institute of Law and Economics.
 His main research areas are the economic analysis of law, institutional economics and European integration.
 More information can be found here.

-Prof. Anne van Aaken is the former Alexander von Humboldt Professor for Law and Economics, Legal Theory, Public International Law and European Law, and Director of the Institute of Law and Economics.
-She was a Professor at the University of St. Gallen, Switzerland from 2006-2018.
-Until 2017, she was the Vice-President of the European Society of International Law.
-At present, she is the Chair of the EUI Research Council and a member of several editorial boards i.a. of the American Journal of International Law and Journal of International and Economic Law.
-Her research focuses i.a. on Public International Law with a focus on International Economic Law and Behavioral Law and Economics.
+Prof. Anne van Aaken (Dr. iur. and MA Economics) is Chair for Law and Economics, Legal Theory, Public International Law and European Law, University of Hamburg (2018-2023 Alexander von Humboldt Professor).
+Previously, she was professor at St. Gallen University and Senior Researcher at two Max Planck Institutes.
+Anne was Vice-President of ESIL and chaired the EUI Research Council.
+She taught in the US, Europe, Africa, Asia and Latin America, was general editor of JIDS and is/was a member of the editorial boards of AJIL, EJIL, International Theory and JIEL.
+She has been consultant for the IBRD, OECD, UNCTAD and the UN.
+Her over 100 publications concentrate on international (economic) law and behavioral economics/psychology and legal theory.
 She currently works in behavioral economics/psychology of International Law.
 Prof. Anne van Aaken teaches Economic Analysis of International Law in the second term, and Law and Economics of International Trade and Investment in the third term in Hamburg.
-More information can be found here
+More information can be found here.

 sarel-roee img180x240